History of the Steel City Slam

 What is the Steel City Slam?

 The Steel City Slam is the only PSI Registered Poetry Slam venue in the city of Pittsburgh.
 Each year we select a team from open competition that represents Pittsburgh at the National Poetry Slam and any other regional slam tournaments.
-We hold a monthly slam (information below) year-round, although the official slam rankings begin in August and run through April, with a Grand Slam in late April or early May to determine the team.
+We hold a weekly slam (information below) year-round, although the official slam rankings begin in August and run through April, with a Grand Slam in late April or early May to determine the team.
 The first and second place slammers receive a cash prize.

 Find Steel City Slam on Facebook Find Steel City Slam on Tumblr